 Her funeral took place in London, five days after her death.
 An estimated 1 million people lined the funeral route from her London home in Kensington Palace to Westminster Abbey, where her funeral was held.

 Diana is buried on a small island surrounded by a lake at Althorp, her family’s ancestral estate in Northamptonshire, England.

 Initially, the incident had been blamed on their French chauffeur, Henri Paul, who may have been exceeding the speed limit to avoid tabloid photographers.

 A subsequent inquest on the crash performed by the British police, and released in 2006, ruled Diana’s death a “tragic accident.”
-The inquest found that Paul had been drunk at the time of the accident, and that his condition may have been worsened by prescription anti-depressants he was taking at the time.
+The inquest found that Paul had been drunk at the time of the accident, and that his condition may have been worsened by prescription anti-depressants he was taking.

 In fact, tests of Paul’s blood following the crash revealed that his alcohol levels were more than three times the legal limit in France for drunk driving.
 Investigators believe this caused him to lose control of the Mercedes.

 The inquest jury ruled that both Paul and the paparazzi chasing Diana and Al-Fayed were responsible for the crash due to “gross negligence.”
 The deaths of Diana and Al-Fayed were also ruled “unlawful killings”—the court equivalent of manslaughter.